LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/hyperlinks-overview.md

 ![](img/hyperlinks-overview-2.png)

 After sending the message to the consumer, the link will appear underlined as well in the transcript area.
-The link will be clickable for the agent via the agent workspace:
+The link will be clickable for the agent via the Agent Workspace:

 ![](img/hyperlinks-overview-3.png)